stvkoch/LazyResult/README.md

 LazyResult
 ==========

-Proxy that only run function when result interacts with loop structures.
-Addicional you can configure before and after callbacks, for instance use cache manager results.
+Proxy only call function when result interacts first time with loop structures.
+Addicional you can configure before and after callbacks, for instance, use cache manager results.